 Co-working space.
 This covers a multitude of options which you can see discussed in more detail at How to choose co-working space.

 Serviced Offices.
 This flexible office space option has been around since the late 70s.
-But Barrister’s chambers are the original serviced office and have been around much longer; Barristers are self-employed but rent an office in a building which has a Clerk to assist them, all costs are equally shared out amongst the barristers each month.
+Barrister’s chambers, however, are the original serviced office and have been around much longer; Barristers are self-employed but rent an office in a building which has a Clerk to assist them, all costs are equally shared out amongst the barristers each month.
 This is, in essence, the Serviced Office concept.
 The only real difference is that where the Chambers are not for profit, the majority of Serviced Office operators are.
 The non-profit organisations are called Innovation Centres and are run by either local councils or Universities, actually, Google have one as well but I am not sure what you would call that – is it truly altruistic.